olemb/dbfread/README.rst

 * aims to handle all variants of DBF files.
 (Currently only widely tested with Visual FoxPro, but all other files have worked so far.)

-* reads all 9 commonly used field types.
+* support for 9 field types (date, float, integer, logical, memo, numeric, text, time and the Visual FoxPro specific flags).
 New types can be added by subclassing ``FieldParser``.

 * reads ``.FPT`` memo files with both text and binary memos (and soon ``.DBT`` files).